-Neurovalens, a Belfast-based tech firm a weight management wearable headband, has raised almost $1.6 million (€1.3 million) in a crowdfunding round.
+Neurovalens, a Belfast-based tech firm a weight management wearable headband for weight loss, has raised almost $1.6 million (€1.3 million) in a crowdfunding round.

 The start-up, whose backers include TechStart NI, easily surpassed its initial goal of raising $50,000 via Indiegogo to achieve the most successful fund-raising campaign ever run by a Northern Ireland company on the platform.
-The campaign received backing from more than 4,000 customers across 84 countries.
+The campaign received backing from more than 4,000 customers across 84 countries weight loss headband.

 Neurovalens was established by Dr Jason McKeown and neuroscientist Paul McGeoch in 2015 and was named as Northern Ireland’s best start-up in the Invest NI Propel Programme awards the same year.

-The health tech firm has developed Modius, a headband that stimulates part of your brain that controls fat storage and metabolism, helping boost the latter while decreasing your appetite.
+The health tech firm has developed Modius, a weight loss headband that stimulates part of your brain that controls fat storage and metabolism, helping boost the latter while decreasing your appetite.

 The company intends to use the funding to invest in additional research to develop Modius, which has recently started shipping to customers around the world.
 It is also planning to create 10 new jobs.